HMS Africa (1905): With the Grand Fleet

 The 3rd Battle Squadron went to sea on 12 January 1915 for gunnery training, steaming north and passing to the west of Orkney on the night of 13–14 January.
 After completing training on the 14th, they returned to Rosyth on 15 January.
 On 23 January, the 1st and 2nd Battlecruiser Squadrons sortied to ambush the German I Scouting Group in what resulted in the Battle of Dogger Bank the following day.
 Later on the 23rd, the rest of the Grand Fleet, including Africa, sortied to support the battlecruisers.
 The 3rd Squadron ships left first and steamed at full speed to reach ships of the Harwich Force, which had reported contact with German vessels.
 The battlecruisers intervened first, and Africa and her sisters arrived around 14:00, by which time the battlecruisers had sunk the armoured cruiser Blücher and the surviving German ships had fled.
-The 3rd Battle Squadron patrolled the area with the rest of the Grand Fleet over the night before being detached at 08:00 on 25 January to steam to Rosyth.
+The 3rd Battle Squadron patrolled the area with the rest of the Grand Fleet overnight before being detached at 08:00 on 25 January to steam to Rosyth.

 Elements of the Grand Fleet went to sea repeatedly over the next few months.
 The 3rd Battle Squadron patrolled the central North Sea in company with the 3rd Cruiser Squadron from 10 to 13 March.
 The two units again went to sea to sweep the central North Sea from 5 to 8 April.
 A major fleet operation followed on 11 April, with the entire Grand Fleet sortieing for a sweep of the North Sea on 12 and 13 April.
 The squadrons returned to their ports on 14 April to replenish their fuel.
 Another such operation followed on 17 April, which also failed to find any German ships.
 The 3rd Battle Squadron returned to Rosyth late on 18 April.
 The fleet sortied again on 21 April, returning to port two days later.
 The 3rd Battle Squadron, joined by the 3rd Cruiser Squadron, patrolled the northern North Sea from 5 to 10 May, during which a German U-boat attacked the battleships but failed to score a hit.